-In this task, you will create a DB2 Alphablox analytic view displaying a grid and a chart combined into the PresentBlox component.
+In this lesson, you will create a DB2 Alphablox analytic view that displays a grid and a chart within a PresentBlox component.
+For the first analytic view that you will create, you will use the DB2 Alphablox Query Builder application to generate a JSP custom tag this defines a PresentBlox component.